strongloop/node-foreman/README.md

 ### Supervisord Support

 You can also use a type `-t supervisord` during export for [supervisord](http://www.supervisord.org) support.
+You can provide the group name using `-g <group>` as an override of application name.

 This will generate a `APP.conf` file grouping the application processes and a `APP-PROCESS-N.conf` file for each process.